-The Safer Migration Project (SaMi) in Nepal provides financial literacy training to the families of migrants – in particular, to the women left behind.
+The SDC project Safer Migration (SaMi), with technical assistance from Helvetas, provides financial literacy training to the families of migrants – in particular, to the women left behind.
 Thanks to better financial management, migrants’ families are now in control of their budget and able to save (more) money.
 Some use these additional resources to start income-generating activities.
 This changed behaviour also improves family relations.

 In Nepal, many households turn to foreign employment for their livelihoods (see Box).
 From July 2016 to June 2017, more than 415 000 labour permits were issued to Nepali citizens – mainly young men – willing to work in the United Arab Emirates, Saudi Arabia, Qatar or Malaysia.
 During this time, remittances to Nepal totalled 695 billion Nepali Rupees (NPR) (US$ 6.2 billion), about 30 percent of the country’s GDP.

 Nearly half of Nepali households receive remittances, but many remain ill-equipped to make considered use of this money.
 Remittance management is often poorly discussed prior to migration and can cause tensions within the family.